How to Start Your Own LLC in Florida - Complete Guide

 Doing Business As (DBA)

-Suppose you want to add new product lines.
-For example, if your business name is "JJ's Waffles," you want to expand and offer "JJ's Muffins."
-You can have multiple DBAs under the umbrella of your one LLC.
+Assume that you wish to enter new product lines.
+As an illustration, when your business name is JJ Waffles, you would wish to increase and sell JJ Muffins.
+You can be a multiple of DBAs under the umbrella of your one LLC.

-When you have a DBA, you can have a business bank account under that name.
-So if you add "JJ's Muffins," customers can pay "JJ's Muffins," and you can deposit those payments into the bank account with that name.
+With a DBA, you are allowed to open a business bank account, using this name.
+And in that way with JJs Muffins, customers can pay JJs Muffins and you can deposit that as JJs Muffins into the bank account with that name.

 2. Select a Registered Agent

-If you choose to be your registered agent, you must be at your registered agent's address for all business hours.
+In case you become your registered agent, then you should be present at the address of your registered agent during all the business hours.

-A registered agent service allows you to be wherever you need to be to run and grow your business.
+With registered agent service, you can go wherever you need to go to operate and develop your business.

 Member-Managed